TIBCOSoftware/snappydata/docs/jobs.md

   // "column" is the table format (that is row or column)
   // dataDF.schema provides the schema for table snc.createTable("COLUMN_TABLE", "column", dataDF.schema, props1)
-  // insert the data in append mode dataDF.write.format("column").mode(org.apache.spark.sql.SaveMode.Append) .options(props1).saveAsTable("COLUMN_TABLE")
+  // append dataDF into the table dataDF.write.insertInto("COLUMN_TABLE")

   val results1 = snc.sql("SELECT * FROM COLUMN_TABLE")
   println("contents of column table are:")